openbakery/gradle-xcodePlugin/README.md

 gradle xcodePlugin to build iOS projects

-**Current stable version is 0.8.0** <br />
+**Current stable version is 0.8.0**
-for this version.

 **The lastest version is not compatible with 0.7.x, the signing configuration has changed.
-See [Changelog.md](https://github.com/openbakery/gradle-xcodePlugin/blob/master/CHANGELOG.md) **
+See [Changelog.md](https://github.com/openbakery/gradle-xcodePlugin/blob/master/CHANGELOG.md)**

 __Introduction:__ http://openbakery.org/gradle.php